 Below is a list of helpful English-language web resources about manga.
-(For information about manhwa, please visit For Further Reading About Manhwa.)
 I update this page on a regular basis, so suggestions are always welcome!

 Articles on Manga